meffmadd/baba_is_eval/README.md

 # Baba Is Eval

 We evaluate language models' meta-reasoning, like ARC-AGI, except we use Hempuli's brilliant puzzle title "Baba Is You".
 We provide an MCP server to interact with the game in text format.
-The project is currently a demo stage and not stable.
+The project is currently in demo stage and not stable.
 Contributions are welcome, and brave devs with model credits to spare are invited to give it a try.

 ## Setup